sunrisellc/bandito/INSTALL.md

-Building Banditocoin
+Building Bandito
 ================

-See doc/build-*.md for instructions on building the various elements of the Banditocoin Core reference implementation of Banditocoin.
+See doc/build-*.md for instructions on building the various elements of the Bandito Core reference implementation of Bandito.